Answered! Jump to accepted answer.

 How does se passer differ from passer with être?

-This relates to:Passer can be used with avoir or être in Le Passé Composé... and changes meaning -
+This question relates to:French lesson "Passer can be used with avoir or être in Le Passé Composé... and changes meaning"

 Se passer has the meaning of to take place or to happen and takes être as does all pronominal verbs.